cpoile/claudemacs/README.md

 1. Run the built in `Script Editor` program, start a new script, and run `display notification "Test notification" with title "Test Title" sound name "Frog"`
 1. Accept the notification permissions.
 (Or go into System Settings -> Notifications -> Script Editor and allow notifications there.)

 Now you should receive System notifications when Claude Code is waiting for input.
 It **does not** seem to notify when it's done, unfortunately.
+Maybe that's how it's designed?

-Still working on seeing how to fix that.
+Also, clicking on the notification doesn't bring you to Emacs.
+Open to ideas on how to fix that.

 #### Linux / Windows